WANE-TV: History

-The station signed on the air on September 26, 1954, as WINT, originally broadcasting its signal from a transmitter in Auburn.
-While it was the Fort Wayne area's second television station, it was originally licensed to, and had studios in, Waterloo, north of the city.
-The station's original owner, Tri-State Television (not to be confused with Tri-State Christian Television, owner of WINM channel 12), took advantage of peculiarities in Federal Communications Commission (FCC) rules to direct the signal to Fort Wayne, identifying as "Waterloo/Fort Wayne."
-Although the city was big enough to support three full network affiliates, the FCC had originally allocated only a single station, WKJG-TV (now WISE-TV) on UHF channel 33, to the city.
-This circumstance attracted the attention of Congress and led to changes in how broadcast licenses were assigned.
+The station signed on the air on September 26, 1954, as WINT, originally owned by Tri-State Television and broadcasting from a transmitter in Auburn.
+While it was the Fort Wayne area's second television station, it was originally licensed to, and had studios in, Waterloo, north of the city; it identified with both cities, "Waterloo/Fort Wayne", during this time.

 The Indiana Broadcasting Company, owner of WISH-TV in Indianapolis and WANE radio (1450 AM, now WIOE), purchased WINT in 1956.
 The new owners changed the station's call letters to WANE-TV, reflecting its co-owned radio station, and moved all of channel 15's operations, as well as the license, to Fort Wayne.
 The analog transmitter remained at its rural Auburn location until 1957.
 Indiana Broadcasting became known as the Corinthian Broadcasting Company in 1957.
-Since then, WANE-TV and WISH-TV have become close sister stations; from 1997 until 2012, the two stations used the same news themes.
+From that point until 2019, WANE-TV and WISH-TV have become close sister stations; from 1997 until 2012, the two stations used the same news themes.
 The stations shared resources, which allowed WANE to use WISH-TV's resources for breaking news, live events and sports coverage.
-Today, WANE-TV is a sister operation with Indianapolis stations WTTV/WXIN.
+As of September 2019, WANE-TV is a sister operation with Indianapolis stations WTTV/WXIN under Nexstar ownership.

 The station has always been a CBS affiliate, but also maintained a secondary affiliation with ABC until WPTA (channel 21) signed on in September 1957.
 During the late-1950s, WANE-TV was also briefly affiliated with the NTA Film Network.
 The station produced local programming shows such as The Ann Colone Show, a mid-afternoon talk and variety program.
 WANE radio was sold off in 1966.

 Corinthian was purchased by Dun & Bradstreet in 1970 which in turn sold the station to the Belo Corporation in 1983.
 However, WANE left Belo with two stations over the FCC's television station ownership limit at the time, so the company sold WANE and WISH to LIN Broadcasting.
 In September 1999, WANE-TV acquired the local rights to Jeopardy! and Wheel of Fortune from NBC affiliate WKJG-TV, which had run both programs starting in September 1990.